M66B/NetGuard/README.md

 1. Polish (pl)
 1. Romanian (ro)
 1. Russian (ru)
+1. Portuguese/Brazilian (pt-rBR)
 1. Slovak (sk)
 1. Spanish (es)
+1. Turkish (tr)
 1. Ukrainian (uk)

+You can see the actual status of all translations [here](https://crowdin.com/project/netguard).

 Please note that you agree to the license below by contributing, including the copyright.